-9 AI Executive Order, Removing Barriers to American Leadership in Artificial Intelligence, dated January 23, 2025. https://www.whitehouse.gov/presidential-actions/2025/01/removing-barriers-to-american-leadership-in-artificial-intelligence/

-10 Federal Agencies, Joint Statement on Enforcement of Civil Rights, Fair Competition, Consumer Protection, and Equal Opportunity Laws in Automated Systems, dated April 4, 2024. https://www.justice.gov/crt/media/1346821/dl?inline

-• HHS Secretary Advisory Committee of Human Research Protection11 Institutional Review Board (IRB) Considerations on the use of Artificial Intelligence in Human Subjects Research, dated October 19, 2022, addresses the concern for AI or AI validation activities as they might meet the Common Rule definition of research that is "designed to develop or contribute to generalizable knowledge" and Common rule exemptions found in 45 CFR 46.104 (d)(4).
+- Federal Communication Commission (FCC)^{vii} has made Al-generated voices in robocalls illegal as of February 8, 2024, as part of the Telephone Consumer Protection Act (TCPA). - President Trump's AI Executive Order^{viii} Removing Barriers to American Leadership in Artificial Intelligence (dated January 23, 2025) revoked the October 30, 2023 Biden Executive Order which discussed eight principles and priorities governing AI.
+President Trump's AI Executive Order states the administration aims to "develop AI systems that are free from ideological bias or engineered social agendas" and to solidify the United States' position as the global leader in AI. - Federal Agencies^{ix} Joint Statement on Enforcement of Civil Rights, Fair Competition, Consumer Protection, and Equal Opportunity Laws in Automated Systems was published April 4, 2024, which includes guidance and links to specific agencies' statements, and commitments to enforcements to protect civil rights, fair competition, consumers and equal opportunity from unlawful bias and discrimination. - HHS Secretary Advisory Committee of Human Research Protection Institutional Review Board (IRB) Considerations on the use of Artificial Intelligence in Human Subjects Research, dated October 19, 2022, addresses the concern for AI or AI validation activities as they might meet the Common Rule definition of research that is "designed to develop or contribute to generalizable knowledge" and Common rule exemptions found in 45 CFR 46.104 (d)(4).
 "Similarly, information gleaned from "de-identified" medical records was collected during the course of medical care, and such collection is a condition of receiving care, depriving individuals of the ability to choose whether or not to participate in research.
 Further, the value of de-identification is questionable, given advancing technology and the ability to combine disparate sources of data, leaving subjects vulnerable to harms consequent on exposure of sensitive and identifiable personal data."

-State & Local Laws
+State Laws

-State & Local laws governing AI in the U.S. vary widely, as different localities have approached AI regulation with distinct priorities.
-Here are some key areas where state & local AI laws passed:
+State laws governing AI in the U.S. vary widely, as different states have approached AI regulation with distinct priorities.
+Here are some key areas where state laws address AI: